How to calculate and mitigate depreciation on your holiday home

 The same is true of a holiday rental.
 Depreciation refers to its reduction in value over time.
 This may be due to regular wear and tear or something larger, such as changing market conditions or new legislation.
 Over the years, your holiday rental’s value may drop significantly, so when it’s time to sell, you may not be able to ask for as much as you paid originally.
 Just like in the sofa example, the value of the property has depreciated.

 It’s hard to calculate the depreciation of a property precisely.
 Unfortunately, there are a number of mitigating factors, such as the conditions of the market or the local laws and regulations governing holiday rentals, which you’ll need to take into account.
 However, as a general rule of thumb, most experts say that you can expect the value to depreciate by about 15% in the first year after purchase.
+Generally, if you want to calculate the value of depreciation on your holiday rental, it’s best to speak to a local tax advisor or an accountant.

 As well as trying to calculate house depreciation, you should also think about other factors.
 Yes, your holiday rental value will decrease over time, but so will the value of the items inside.
-You can find furniture depreciation calculate websites to help you work out how much value your assets are likely to lose.
+You can find furniture depreciation calculation websites to help you work out how much value your assets are likely to lose.
 As always, though, it’s hard to be precise.
 After all, you never know when guests will spill red wine on the carpet of your holiday rental.

 Tax breaks for holiday rental depreciation